vithika-data/GHArchive-data-analysis/README.md

   - Created charts based on the filtered data from each visualizations
   - Created a google presentation : https://docs.google.com/presentation/d/1JAAPCznVMUEttWROyrISgTXyGieDKmN5FsDsNSmMzDI/edit?usp=sharing

-  ## Importing the data to S3 bucket
+  ## Loaded the data to S3 bucket
+  - Exported dataframe with relevant fields into S3 bucket(where business can create a trigger using AWS lambda) for day-to-day pipeline analysis